haxrob/wedgeberry/README.md

 Wedgeberry is an interactive script that converts a Raspberry Pi into a customizable Wifi access point with transparent proxying for TLS and other traffic inspection via [mitmproxy](https://mitmproxy.org/).
 Wedgeberry software differs from other similar software in that it supports flexiable traffic routing options such as VPN/tunneling, firewall enforcement.

+In the following diagram, a configured scenario is depicted where an IoT device is connected to the Wifi AP (the Pi).
+The device's traffic is inspected by Mitmproxy before being sent out via a VPN or Tor or Burp (for HTTP tampering).
+In addition to the egress VPN concealling the origin network's IP address, the access point SSID/BSSID is randomized to prevent the IoT device from potentially exposing the geographic location to the device vendor.
 ![wedge-diagram](/images/connectivity.png)

 # Installation